 Any new model from McLaren is newsworthy, yet there is every reason to believe this one – the 720S Spider – is one that might just change the game.
 Described by McLaren as ‘the most accomplished convertible supercar ever from McLaren’ – and we have no reason not to take their word for it – the 720S Spider sets the standards for others to follow.
+There would be nothing worse than ending up in an accident with such an amazing car.
+If you were so unlucky to end up in an accident going to the Keating Firm Website could lead you towards some useful legal advice, To protect this amazing piece of engineering with the right lawyer by your side if the worse were to happen.
+But anyway, back to this beast on wheels.

 “The new McLaren 720S Spider offers an unparalleled blend of extreme performance, crafted luxury, driver involvement and daily usability – all with the additional exhilaration of open-air driving whenever required.
 As the most accomplished convertible supercar ever, the new Spider delivers across a remarkable spectrum of abilities to outstandingly high levels, and as lightest in class with an increase of just 49kg over the 720S Coupé, moves us even further ahead of our competition in the weight race.”